amitjoy/feature-flags-for-osgi/README.md

 ### Dependencies

-This requires a small number of dependencies to work properly:
+This requires a small number of dependencies to work correctly:

 * Java 8+
 * OSGi R4+